Seasonal hubs for the home kitchen

 Fast access to marinade, salt, sugar, vinegar, and other practical kitchen calculations during the active season.

-Why a seasonal structure is genuinely useful
+Why a seasonal structure genuinely makes navigation easier

 Seasonal pages work best as a navigation layer: they do not replace the recipe catalog, but help people get to the most relevant recipe, guide, or tool much faster.